paveles/Machine_Learning_and_Equity_Index_Returns/reports/Report.md

 ## Exploratory Data Analysis
-In this [Jupyter notebook](../notebooks/01-First_Data_Analysis.ipynb) I do exploratory data analysis and find that in a simplified setting considered models are able to predict aggregate stock market returns.
+In this [Jupyter notebook](../notebooks/01-First_Data_Analysis.ipynb) I do exploratory data analysis and find that in a simplified setting considered models are able to predict S&P 500 index returns.

 ## Cross-Validation Methods
 In this project I develop and implement a novel cross-validation method - one-month forward expanding window nested cross-validation.
 This cross-validation method chooses the best hyperparameters by comparing the performance of underlying models in the one-month forward predictive setting.
 Each month those hyperparameters are chosen that ensure the best performance for the historical validation sample.
 The figure below explains this method.